 A most impressive back-drop to the town is formed by the picturesque slopes of an offshoot of the Western Ghats, the Palani Hills, whereon lies the esteemed hill-station of Kodaikanal.
 The ranges extending east-west, to the south of the town, frame the town presenting a most inimitable sight.
 The view within the town is dominated by the two hills, Sivagiri and Saktigiri, on the former of which lies the famous and much resorted to temple of Lord Subrahmanyan as Bala-Dhandaayudhapaani ('young lord holding a staff').

 At the foot of the hills lie several lakes, the largest of which, the Vaiyyapuri Kolam, used, in days past, to serve as the primary water reservoir to the inhabitants of the town.
 At its greatest expanse during and immediately after the monsoons rains, the lake drains to the Shanmughanadi, a short distance from the town.
-Though shrunken in expanse due to encroachments and overgrown with weeds, the lake still remains an extensive water sheet during the rainy season.

 The Shanmuganadi, a tributary of the River Amaravathi, takes its source on the slopes of the Palni Hills and runs not very far from the town.
 On this river, a few short kilometres from the suburbs, in the lower reaches of the Palni Hills, is built the Varadhaman Nadi Dam, which supplies the town with its supply of fresh water.